Euline W. Brock (’74 Ph.D.), 86, of Denton, the former mayor of Denton who was one of UNT’s most active supporters, died July 1 in Denton.

 Euline earned her bachelor’s and master’s degrees from the University of Texas at Austin.
 She was a lecturer in history at UNT from 1966 to 1967 and from 1972 to 1975.
 She previously taught at Tarrant County College; the University of Maryland in Istanbul, Turkey; and Ohio State University.
 After earning her Ph.D. in history from UNT, she taught history at Texas Woman’s University from 1986 to 1996.

-A memorial service will be held later this fall.
+A memorial service is scheduled for 2 p.m.
+Saturday, Sept.
+15 in the Margot and Bill Winspear Performance Hall in UNT’s Murchison Performing Arts Center.
 In lieu of flowers, the family encourages donations to the Denton African American Scholarship Foundation or the Endowment for Strings at UNT.